MassTransit/MassTransit/doc/source/configuration/config_api.rst

 .. warning::

     Each instance must have its own address.
+For more information see 'gotchas'

 The last concern is, do you want to use a control bus or not. ``Control Bus``